 Tommy’s are the largest charity who fund research into the causes of miscarriage, stillbirth and premature birth.
 The aim of their #MovementsMatter campaign is to:

-- increase awareness of the importance of monitoring fetal movements
+increase awareness of the importance of monitoring foetal movements